Ineke's Magical Christmas Cake

 Method

-Spoon honey into the same bowl and set aside for pineapple to soften.
 In a large bowl place the brazil, almonds and cashew nuts.
-To this add the remaining dried fruit (cut the figs into large pieces) as well as the baking powder, ground almonds, coconut sugar, cinnamon and vanilla.
+To this add the dried fruit (cut the figs, dates and apricots in half or thirds), baking powder, ground almonds, tapioca flour and cinnamon.

-In another small bowl, place ground chia seeds with 4 tbsp water and mix together, this will become a gel-like paste and replaces the need for more eggs.
+In another small bowl, place ground chia seeds with ½ cup of water and mix together, this will become a gel-like paste and replaces the need for more eggs.
 It works as a binding agent.
-Add the pineapple mixture along with the chia seeds and eggs to the dry ingredients.
+Add in the honey and mix well.
+Then add along with the eggs to your dry fruit and nut mix.

 Place in an oven at 130C.
 Bake for 50 minutes initially, then cover with foil and bake for a further 50 minutes.
 The top will be brown and it should spring back when touched.
-For minis bake for 1hr-1hr 10 mins only.
+For minis bake for 1hr-1hr 10 mins only (covering half way through).
 Allow to cool fully before cutting.

-This cake will last in the cupboard for at last three weeks, and longer if kept in the fridge… although I have to say, it never makes longer than that around here!
+This cake will last in the cupboard for at last a month, and longer if kept in the fridge… although I have to say, it never makes longer than that around here!

 Enjoy…